ofiwg/libfabric/man/fi_atomic.3.md

 ```

 The count attribute field is as defined for the atomic valid calls.
 The
 size field indicates the size in bytes of the atomic datatype.
+The
+size field is useful for datatypes that may differ in sizes based on the
+platform or compiler, such FI_LONG_DOUBLE.

 ## Completions